unibas-gravis/VSDClient/README.md

 ```
 This returns a list of informations about all the folders of the user on the VSD.
 Notice that this does not have hierarchical bounds and will return each and every sub-folder of a sub-folder.

-The folder information of type VSDFolder contains information about the hierarchy-level, parent directory and contained sub-folders and objects
+The folder information of type VSDFolder contains information about the hierarchy-level, parent directory and contained sub-folders and objects.

 In addition to the global list, information about a folder can be obtained by specifying the hierarchical path as seen on the VSD :